12 December Topics

 December 6: Encyclopædia Britannica – In 1768, the first edition of the encyclopedia is released.

-Under My Thumb – In 1969, a rock concert ends in murder.
+Under My Thumb – In 1969, a rock concert ended in murder.

 Blood in the Water – In 1956, the Melbourne Olympics became violent.